dwyl/mvp/api.md

 - edit an `item`

-We want each endpoint to respond appropriately if any data is invalid, the response body and status should inform the user what went wrong.
+We want each endpoint to respond appropriately if any data is invalid, the response body and status should inform the `person` what went wrong.
 We can leverage changesets to validate the `item` and `timer` and check if it's correctly formatted.